uniment/MethodChains.jl/README.md

 y = m(x)
 ```

-You can also construct one and immediately call it, but that's not really necessary (and takes greater compile time than suffix position):
+You can also construct one and immediately call it, but that's not really necessary (and takes greater compile time than the suffix position):
 ```julia
 y = {f, g, h}(x)
 ```